strifel/githubYearCommits/README.md

 This project is still being worked on:
 ### Todos:
-- Bringing everything into Javascript World.
-(AJAX) (Only main page is missing by now)
 - let the people edit their profile pages
 - More types of challenges (not only year/eternity).
 Enter a specific start/end date.
 - Make everything more beautiful (Please help! :))